amorist/awesome/README.md

 - [shuding/next-view-transitions](https://github.com/shuding/next-view-transitions) - Use CSS View Transitions API in Next.js App Router.
 - [jina-ai/reader](https://github.com/jina-ai/reader) - Convert any URL to an LLM-friendly input with a simple prefix https://r.jina.ai/
 - [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
-- [dream-num/univer](https://github.com/dream-num/univer) - Univer is a set of enterprise document and data collaboration solutions, integrating spreadsheets, documents, and slides.
+- [dream-num/univer](https://github.com/dream-num/univer) - Univer is an open-source alternative to Google Sheets, Slides, and Docs
 - [miurla/morphic](https://github.com/miurla/morphic) - An AI-powered search engine with a generative UI
 - [workos/authkit](https://github.com/workos/authkit) - The world's best login box powered by WorkOS and Radix.
 - [leptonai/search_with_lepton](https://github.com/leptonai/search_with_lepton) - Building a quick conversation-based search demo with Lepton AI.